deanmao/deanmao.github.com/_posts/2012-08-12-fixing-the-dtr-pin.md

 We can actually see when avrdude performs ioctl on the DTR pin and now we can act on it.
 Using some simple hackery, we will rename avrdude to avrdude-original, and run a python script to emulate this behavior as if it were the actual avrdude program.
 To see full instructions on how this is accomplished, visit my github repository for this example: [https://github.com/deanmao/avrdude-rpi](https://github.com/deanmao/avrdude-rpi).

+When you flash your arduino now, the output should look like this:

+    root@raspberrypi:~/arduino# make upload
+    done with autoreset

+    avrdude-original: AVR device initialized and ready to accept instructions
+    avrdude-original: Device signature = 0x1e950f
+    avrdude-original: NOTE: FLASH memory has been specified, an erase cycle will be performed To disable this feature, specify the -D option.
+    avrdude-original: erasing chip
+    avrdude-original: reading input file "build-cli/arduino.hex"
+    avrdude-original: writing flash (1078 bytes):
+    avrdude-original: 1078 bytes of flash written

+    avrdude-original: safemode: Fuses OK

+Mission accomplished!